 Food & Water Watch works to ensure the food, water and fish we consume is safe, accessible and sustainable.
 So we can all enjoy and trust in what we eat and drink, we help people take charge of where their food comes from, keep clean, affordable, public tap water flowing freely to our homes, protect the environmental quality of oceans, force government to do its job protecting citizens, and educate about the importance of keeping shared resources under public control.

 Free Press is a national, nonpartisan, nonprofit organization working to reform the media.
-Through education, organizing and advocacy, we promote diverse and independent media ownership, strong public media, quality journalism and universal access to communications.
+Through education, organizing and advocacy, it promotes diverse and independent media ownership, strong public media, quality journalism and universal access to communications.

 Green America's mission is to harness economic power—the strength of consumers, investors, businesses, and the marketplace—to create a socially just and environmentally sustainable society.
 It went by the name "Co-op America" until January 1, 2009.

 The Maryland Environmental Health Network addresses the human health impacts of environmental threats and toxic chemicals by promoting effective environmental legislation and policies, and by advancing environmental health equity throughout Maryland.

 The Middle East Research and Information Project (MERIP) is an independent, non-profit organization founded in 1971 to provide alternative, critical reporting and analysis on contemporary Middle East affairs and U.S. policy toward the region.

 The Council is a nonpartisan network of more than one hundred women's organizations, which together represent more than 6 million members.